 Short Answer

-Both the model and the market overwhelmingly agree that At least 1500 score is most likely, with only minor residual uncertainty.
+Both the model and the market overwhelmingly agree that at least a 1500 score will be reached before July 2026, with only minor residual uncertainty.

 1. Executive Verdict